dzhang32/biocthis_workshop/index.md

 - `BiocCheck` is more stringent:
     - Are your functions less than 80 lines?
     - Do >80% have examples?
+- Reports `ERROR`/`WARNING`/`NOTE`s.

 ## Testing across Linux/Mac/Windows

-- A great lecture on GHA basics from Jim Hester can be found [here](https://www.jimhester.com/talk/2020-rsc-github-actions/)
+- A great lecture on GHA basics from Jim Hester can be found [here](https://www.jimhester.com/talk/2020-rsc-github-actions/).
-- GitHub actions is used in this case for testing, but is very flexible
+- GitHub actions is used in this case for testing, but is very flexible.
-- On an event, do something
+- On an event, do something.
-- Written in yet-another-markdown-language (YAML)
+- Written in yet-another-markdown-language (YAML).
-- GitHub has "runners" based on Linux/Mac/Windows OS (and permits dockers)
+- GitHub has "runners" based on Linux/Mac/Windows OS (and permits dockers).
-- We run R CMD Check and BioCheck on all 3 to catch OS-specific issues
+- We run `R CMD Check` and `BiocCheck` on all 3 to check for OS-specific issues.

 # Package development packages